JugglingScotty/PredictHousingPrices/Readme.md

 Will measure model accuracy.

 You'll need to download a few csv files to run this project.
+They are in this directory.

 If you want to get newer versions: